 - Li Batteries hold their charge.
 A lithium-ion battery pack loses only about 5% of its charge per month, compared to a 20% loss per month for NiMH batteries.

 - Li Batteries have no memory effect, which means that you do not have to completely discharge them before recharging, as with some other battery chemistries.

 - Li Batteries can handle hundreds of charge/discharge cycles.

 Li Batteries also possess a few disadvantages as well, aside from the common one stated above; they are combustible.
 Other disadvantages include:

 - Li Batteries start degrading as soon as they leave the factory.
 They will only last two or three years from the date of manufacture whether you use them or not.

 - Li Batteries are extremely sensitive to high temperatures.
 Heat causes lithium-ion battery packs to degrade much faster than they normally would.

 - If a Li Battery completely discharges the battery is ruined.

-In short, please use caution when charging Li Batteries, and when using laptops, tablets and mobile phones in general, provide the Li Battery with sufficient space to dissipate heat.
-Don’t charge laptops, tablets or mobile phones, placed beneath pillows, duvets or the like.
+In short, please use caution when charging Li Batteries, and when using laptops, tablets, and mobile phones in general, provide the Li Battery with sufficient space to dissipate heat.
+Don't charge laptops, tablets, or mobile phones underneath pillows, duvets, or the like.